irugarg/amplify-cross-acc/README.md

 ### Solution

-Create a custom CI/CD through Codepipeline using CDK.
+Create a custom CI/CD through Codepipeline using CDK as IaC.

 It uses two **different** accounts simulating two AWS accounts: developer and production.
 - Developer AWS Account is related to dev/test branches.